Five DIY Video Light Diffusers You Already Own

 Have you ever traced an image placed underneath a piece of printer paper?
 You can see enough to follow the lines, thus proving it transparent enough to serve as diffusion in a pinch.
 So, crack open that 500-page ream and take… well, just one page.

-This one is definitely flammable though (duh), so keep it away from any non-LED lights and place it on its own stand.
+This one is flammable, though (duh), so keep it away from any non-LED lights and place it on its stand.

-Another thing to be conscious of with printer paper: The reflectivity of the whiteness will cut the light coming through slightly as well, so you may have to adjust the intensity of the light on your subject to keep the same exposure while still diffusing to your liking.
+Another thing to be conscious of with printer paper: The whiteness’s reflectivity will cut the light coming through slightly as well, so you may have to adjust the intensity of the light on your subject to keep the same exposure while still diffusing it to your liking.

 Never Be Without Diffusion Again

-When professional diffusion is scarce or there’s just no budget for it, remember these five items for a solid DIY setup that will yield comparative results.
+When professional diffusion is scarce, or there’s no budget, remember these five items for a solid DIY setup yielding comparative results.

 As a backup, I’d even recommend keeping a roll of parchment paper or a folded shower curtain in your gear bag because you never know when the need for it will arise.
-If not, it’s highly likely that any set you’re on will have at least one of the three other items available.
+If not, any set you’re on will likely have at least one of the three other items available.

 Conclusion